-Fair – treat them equal, involve everyone, make them important, recognise.
+Fair – I consider everyone in my team equal.
+I involve and recognize everybody.
 After all, it’s an interdependent world.
 Take them along.
-Maybe the process is a bit stress full, end of the day you will learn so much.
-“Two heads are better than one” isn’t it?
+Maybe the process is a bit stressful, but at the end of the day, you will learn a lot.
+“Two heads are better than one,” isn’t it?

-It is absolutely essential to be invisible on the floor yet bond them all together.
+It is absolutely essential to be invisible on the floor, yet bond with them all the same.

 The enlightened say, “What you experience from others is your own reflection.”

 So, what do you want to experience from them today?

 This blog is written in collarbdoation with Mr. Navaneeth Shetty.